Nas Daily

-Nuseir Yassin (نصير ياسين; נוסייר יאסין; born 9 February 1992) is an Arab-Israeli vlogger who is most notable for creating over 1,000 daily, one-minute-long videos on Facebook, TikTok and Instagram under the page Nas Daily.
+Nuseir Yassin (نصير ياسين; נוסייר יאסין; born 9 February 1992) is an Israeli vlogger.
+He is more prominently known as Nas Daily, from the name used on his YouTube, Facebook, TikTok and Instagram pages for his over 1,000 daily, one-minute-long videos.

-Biography

-Early life and career
+Early life and education

-Yassin was born in Arraba, Israel, to an Arab Muslim family of Palestinian descent.
-As a Palestinian Arab with Israeli citizenship, Yassin describes himself as a "Palestinian Israeli".
+Yassin was born in Arraba, Israel, to a Muslim family of Palestinian descent.
+Yassin and his family are Arab citizens of Israel.
+Yassin has called himself "Palestinian-Israeli" as "I thought this term reflected who I was.
+Palestinian first.
+Israeli second."
+By August 2022, however, he'd described himself in an interview as "Israeli-Palestinian" and in October 2023 tweeted "I view myself as an "Israeli-Palestinian."
+Israeli first.
+Palestinian second."

 He is the second of four children; his mother is a teacher and his father is a psychologist.
-Yassin's native language is Palestinian Arabic; he also speaks English and non-fluent Hebrew.
+Yassin's native language is Palestinian Arabic; he also speaks English and has some understanding in Hebrew.
 Although he was raised as a Muslim, he has since largely stopped practicing Islam and has declared himself as a "non-religious Muslim".

-Yassin applied to Harvard University in the United States at the age of 19, seeking a degree in aerospace engineering, and received a scholarship.
+Yassin applied to Harvard University in the United States at the age of 19, seeking a degree in aerospace engineering.
 His application essay detailed his struggle to achieve his dreams as an ethnic Arab born in Israel.
 He graduated with a degree in economics in 2014 and a minor in computer science.

+Career

-While earning his degree, Yassin co-founded a pay-it-forward registration service, and a social media search engine.
+While earning his degree at Harvard, Yassin co-founded a pay-it-forward registration service, and a social media search engine.
 In September 2014, he started working as a software developer for Venmo, a mobile payment service owned by PayPal, in New York.